magic-wormhole/magic-wormhole/docs/api.md

 ## Application Identifier

-Applications using this library should provide an "application identifier", a simple bytestring that distinguishes one application from another.
+Applications using this library must provide an "application identifier", a simple bytestring that distinguishes one application from another.
 To ensure uniqueness, use a domain name.
 To use multiple apps for a single domain, just use a string like `example.com/app1`.
 This string must be the same on both